lqd-io/liquid-sdk-ios/README.md

     [[Liquid sharedInstance] track:@"boughtProduct"
                     withAttributes:@{ @"productId": 123 }]

-We recommend you to name your events and attributes using camelCaseConventionNaming.

 ### 4. Personalize your app (with dynamic variables)

 You can transform any old-fashioned static variable into a "liquid" dynamic variable just by replacing it with a Liquid method.
 You can use a dynamic variable like this: